Reynold97/llama3-for-patent-classification/README.md

 conda activate ./env
 ```

+Select the created enviroment as the kernel for the notebooks.

+### Follow from this step on for local or Jupyter enviroment development.

 Install dependencies for data processing

 ```
 pip install -r requirements_data.txt
 ```

 Install dependencies for training

 ```
 pip install -r requirements_train.txt
 ```